theodi/csvw-server/README.md

 HOST=localhost
 BASE=http://example.com/
 DATADIR=data/example4/
+SECRET=MYSECRET
 ```

 The BASE configuration variable specifies the root URL of your server.
 It also acts as the base prefix for your JSON-LD/CSVW data.
 This should be set to the domain you intend to serve data from, ensuring consistency between the server's domain and the identifiers used in your data.

-DATADIR is the directory from which to load the jsonld from and should contain a file called data.jsonsld
+DATADIR is the default directory from which to load the jsonld from and should contain a file called data.jsonsld

+SECRET is the session secret for nodejs.
+Sessions hold the data the user is currently browsing and allows a single URI to have multiple versions of the same data.

 ## Usage